About Our Chapter

 HOW THE PROGRAM WORKS

 Mothers (Patronesses) and daughters (Ticktockers) participate in a six-year core program of community service, leadership development, and cultural experiences.
-This framework takes the girls through an age-appropriate experience based on the following concepts:
+This framework takes the girls through an age-appropriate experience based on the following core values:

-- Empowering women and girls with the skills and confidence to lead.
+• Empowering women with the skills and confidence to mentor and lead

 Members who continue their affiliation with the organization after high school graduation are welcomed throughout their lives as Sustainers.
 As a result of the NCL Experience, the participants become confident, well-rounded, and socially aware contributors to society.